Time Blocking: How to Block Time and Boost Productivity

 Prioritize your tasks

 As human beings, we tend to only remember the things we’ve left undone instead of the ones we’ve completed – it’s called the Zeigarnik effect.
-Unfortunately, if left unchecked, it can cause severe anxiety and stress.
+Unfortunately, if left unchecked, it can cause severe time anxiety and stress.

 Avoid multitasking